Healthdirect Free Australian health advice you can count on.

 Treatments for acute leukaemia

-There are a lot of new, effective treatments for leukaemia.
+There are several new, effective treatments for leukaemia.
 Treatments for acute leukaemia include:

-• Targeted therapy — medicines that attack cancer cells without harming normal cells.
+• targeted therapy — medicines that attack cancer cells without harming healthy cells

 Treatments for chronic leukaemia